-Components are one of the most important aspects of modern visual programming platforms.
-These platforms enable reusability of code and repositories of component libraries, allowing developers to build high-quality app components and to share them with others, boosting application development time and code fragmentation.
+Components are one of the most important aspects of modern visual programming platforms, which enable reusability of code and repositories of component libraries.
+As a result, developers can build high-quality app components and share them with others, boosting application development time and code fragmentation.

 What is a Component?

 A component is a reusable object that speeds up application creation and delivery.
 It can be either an application or a module that provides additional features.
 It should be easy to use and understand, and the focus should be main or common use cases.

 - It can modularize your code, to be reused within your application (Don't Repeat Yourself - DRY).